v1vyheartz/v1vyheartz/README.md

 - i do FREAKY jokes a lot okay?..
 - Idgaf abt ships I ship everything (not pro/dark-shipping etc..ur not cool man !) !!
 - random art for fandoms i hyperfix on,,, I'm not good at art tho !!
+- i can be a meanie most of the time...
 ---

 ## PLS DON'T :